alexandrajulius/python-katas/README.md

 mypy
 ```
 with
-pytest: unit tests
+* pytest: unit tests
-pyhamcrest: matcher objects
+* pyhamcrest: matcher objects
-flake8, mypy: linters / statical analysis / type annotation checks
+* flake8, mypy: linters / statical analysis / type annotation checks

-# install the required packages on your project
+## Install the required packages on your project
 ```
 pip install -r requirements.txt
 ```
-By running the above command you will install these packages only for your project.
+By running the above command you will install the above packages only for your project.
 In this way you can provide different versions per project.

 Add the `venv` directory to your `.gitignore`, instead users who will work on your project will pull `requirements.txt` from your repository and install all required libraries with the above command.